raw-lab/RustyOmeStats/README.md

 ## Citing Metaome Stats

-If you are publishing results obtained using Metaome Stats, please cite:
+If you are publishing results obtained using RustyOmeStats please cite:

 ## CONTACT